Spain–Turkey relations

-The Kingdom of Spain and the Republic of Turkey maintain diplomatic relations.
+The Kingdom of Spain and the Republic of Türkiye maintain diplomatic relations.
 Spain has an embassy in Ankara and a consulate general in Istanbul.
 Turkey has an embassy in Madrid and a consulate general in Barcelona.

 Turkey and Spain are both members of the Council of Europe, the North Atlantic Treaty Organization, the Organisation for Economic Co-operation and Development, the Organization for Security and Co-operation in Europe, the World Trade Organization, and the Union for the Mediterranean.
+Spain is also an EU member and Turkey is an EU candidate.
 Historically known for their imperial and economic rivalry in centuries past, today the two countries enjoy cordial diplomatic relations.
 There is a well-established community of Turks in Spain, as well as a sizeable number of Spanish or Hispanophone expatriates in Turkey.
-Both countries are members of NATO.

 History

 Ottoman-Spanish relations

 During the 16th century, Habsburg Spain and the Ottoman Empire fought for supremacy in the Mediterranean.

 A highlight was the battle of Lepanto, in which the Spanish-led fleet (allied with the Republic of Venice and the Papal States) defeated the Ottoman fleet.
 In North Africa, the Spanish actions against the Barbary pirates (Ottoman allies) were not successful for long.
 The Spanish lost Tunisia to the Ottomans in 1574.

 During this time, the Ottomans welcomed many Sephardi Jews and conversos fleeing from religious persecution in Spain, who introduced the Gutenberg press and theater and supported a failed Morisco revolt.

-The silver brought from Spanish America caused massive inflation in Spain that extended to the rest of Europe and even the Ottoman Empire, being the cause, among others, of the decline of the Turkish Empire in the East.
+The silver brought from Spanish America caused massive inflation in Spain that extended to the rest of Europe and even the Ottoman Empire, being the cause, among others, for the decline of the Turkish Empire in the East.

 Commercial relations between both empires increased during the second half of the 18th century.
 After the start of negotiations in 1779 between the Spanish monarchy and the Sublime Porte, a Treaty of Peace, Friendship and Commerce was signed in 1782, the so-called Treaty of Constantinople.
 While the normalization of relations logically took place after the treaty, a period of certain mutual "indifference" also ensued.